apache/flink-training/CONTRIBUTING.md

 1. Install the [google-java-format plugin](https://plugins.jetbrains.com/plugin/8527-google-java-format) and
    enable it for the project
-2. In the plugin settings, change the code style to "AOSP" (4-space indents)
+2. In the plugin settings, enable the plugin and change the code style to "AOSP" (4-space indents).
 3. Install the [Save Actions
    plugin](https://plugins.jetbrains.com/plugin/7642-save-actions)
-4. Enable the plugin, along with "Optimize imports" and "Reformat file" but ignoring `.*README\.md`.
+4. Enable the plugin, along with "Optimize imports" and "Reformat file".
+5. In the "Save Actions" settings page, set up a "File Path Inclusion" for `.*\.java`.
+Otherwise, you will get unintended reformatting in other files you edit.

 ## Ignore refactoring commits